COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

-- `Start`: Calls the `Set Start Rotation` and `Get Spawn Points` methods from the abstract parent class.
+- `Start`: Calls the `Set Start Rotation` and `GetSpawnPoints` methods from the abstract parent class.

 - `FixedUpdate`: Calls the `RotateTurret` method from the abstract parent class.